 HOWEVER, these sensitivity and specificity are tests on samples from cases showing clinical signs.

-Microscopic staining techniques, mZN (Dr Jacob Stroebel-Western Cape laboratory) were able to detect carriers with on average less than 1 per 400X field.
-PCR (Vetdiagnostix) and ICLF tests were not able to detect healthy carriers.
+Microscopic staining techniques, mZN (Dr Jacob Stroebel-Western Cape laboratory), were able to detect carriers with less than 1 per 400X field on average.
+PCR (Vetdiagnostix) and ICLF tests could not detect healthy carriers.

 Dr Mackie Hobson, BSc (Agric) BVSc